Quantum3600/Reverie/README.md

   <img src="https://img.shields.io/badge/Built_by-Antigravity-ff69b4?style=flat-square" alt="Antigravity">
 </p>

 **Reverie** is a minimalist screensaver designed for Windows.
-It provides a clean desktop experience by displaying a clock and seamlessly fetching and displaying synchronized lyrics for the current[...]
+It provides a clean desktop experience by displaying a clock and seamlessly fetching and displaying synchronized lyrics for the currently playing track.
+If lyrics are not found, it gracefully falls back to a subtle audio visualizer.

 ## ✨ Features